In re GRAND JURY.

 A.

 It is this tension between the two sections that forms the basis of my difference with the majority.
-I believe that we are bound by the statutory language, and that what appears to be a paradoxical result — one section granting a right and the other withholding a remedy — is reconcilable by a literal reading
+I believe that we are bound by the statutory language, and that what appears to be a paradoxical result—one section granting a right and the other withholding a remedy—is reconcilable by a literal reading

-The reason for the omission of grand jury proceedings from the suppression provision of § 2518(10)(a) is set forth in the Senate Report, which states:
+The reason for the omission of grand jury proceedings from the suppression provision of

 S.Rep.
 No. 90-1097, reprinted in 1968 U.S.C.C.A.N. at 2195 (emphasis added).

-The congressional concern with the applicability of § 2518(10)(a) in grand jury proceedings, so far as it is discernible from the Senate report, was apparently that defendants and potential defendants might be able to utilize suppression motions to impede the issuance of indictments. ...
+§ 2518(10)(a) in grand jury proceedings, so far as it is discernible from the Senate report, was apparently that defendants and potential defendants might be able to utilize suppression motions to impede the issuance of indictments....

 Id. at 59-60, 92 S.Ct. at 2367 (emphasis added).

 As the court commented in United States v.
-Woods, 544 F.2d 242, 249 (6th Cir.1976), cert. denied, 431 U.S. 954, 97 S.Ct.
+Woods, 544 F.2d 242, 249 (6th Cir.
+1976), cert. denied, 431 U.S. 954, 97 S.Ct.
 2675, 53 L.Ed.2d 270 (1977), Gelbard “drew a careful distinction between a witness before the grand jury, who it held may refuse to answer questions based upon illegal interceptions, and a defendant or potential defendant.”

 The “general rule” referred to in the Senate Report and incorporated into the statute was described in United States v.
 Blue, 384 U.S. 251, 86 S.Ct.
-1416, 16 L.Ed.2d 510 (1966), a case in which a defendant sought pretrial dismissal of his indictment on tax fraud charges on the ground that it was procured in violation of his Fifth Amendment right against selfincrimination.
+1416, 16 L.Ed.2d 510 (1966), a case in which a defendant sought pretrial dismissal of his indictment on tax fraud charges on the ground that it was procured in violation of his Fifth Amendment right against self-incrimination.
 The district court granted the motion, but the Supreme Court reversed.
-It explained that because criminal defendants have an opportunity to vindicate their rights at trial, they should not be permitted to interrupt the normal progress of a grand jury investigation.
+It explained that because criminal defendants have an opportunity to vindicate their rights at trial, they should not be permitted to interrupt the normal process of a grand jury investigation.
 Id. at 255, 86 S.Ct. at 1419 (commenting that because tainted evidence is admissible in grand

 The Senate Report accompanying Title III cited to Blue, a reference that was noted by the Supreme Court in Gelbard, 408 U.S. at 60, 92 S.Ct. at 2367.
-Gelbard affirmed our decision in In re Grand Jury (Egan), 450 F.2d 199 (3d Cir.1971), where we stated:
+Gelbard affirmed our decision in In re Grand Jury (Egan), 450 F.2d 199 (3d Cir.
+1971), where we stated:

 The reference in the legislative history [of Title III] to Blue demonstrates at most a congressional intent to preclude an attack on a grand jury investigation by one whose interest in such investigation is not as a witness, but as a defendant, and instead to require such person to move for the exclusion of the questionable evidence after the indictment or at a time designated by the rules of criminal procedure.